dscham/ppoker/README.md

 # PPoker
-PPoker is a virtual planning poker implementation on NodeJS and WebSocket
+PPoker is a virtual planning poker implementation on NodeJS with WebSockets and vanilla JS

 Current Client features are
  - Set a name